From social media to content marketing: "We have to stop thinking from the channel!"

 The contact

-And there are two important findings here.
-Firstly, there are four different types of contact: "Pull", "Match", "Push" and "Meet".
-With "Pull" it becomes clear how many search engines there are: Not just Google.
+And here there are two important insights.
+First: there are four different types of contact: "pull," "match," "push," and "meet."
+With "pull," it becomes clear how many search engines there are: not just Google.
 People search like crazy!
-And that's why it makes sense to process the content in as many formats as possible (channel-appropriate) and post it on the various services.
-"Match" means meeting the exact interests of a multiplier, "push" means, as always, the topic of "paid media" (but also "mailings" and, last but not least, the topic of "meet".
+And that's why it makes sense to prepare content in as many formats as possible (tailored to the channel) and post it on the various services.
+"Match" means precisely meeting the interests of a multiplier, "push" as usual primarily the topic media" (but also "mailings" and last but not least the topic ."
 This should not be underestimated.
-A meeting "in real life", be it at a trade fair or a conference, is still the best place to get content "to the man" (or woman).
+A meeting "in real life," whether at a trade fair or a conference, is still the best place to get content "across" to people.
 What do you think?
 Is this a helpful addition?
-I look forward to a rating, comments and shares!
+I look forward to your ratings, comments, and shares!

 The problem of "channel-centric"